bigboss2063/bigboss2063/README.md

 ### About me

-My name is Bruce Chen, you can call me bigboss or bb.The reason I am called “bigboss” is that I am a big fan of the Metal Gear Solid games.
+My name is Bruce Chen, you can call me bigboss or bb.
+The reason I am called "bigboss" is that I am a big fan of the Metal Gear Solid games.

-I am a third-year postgraduate student majoring in computer science.
-I am very interested in system programming and database kernel, and I hope to work in this field in the future.
+I am a backend development engineer. ~~I am very interested in system programming and database kernel, and I hope to work in this field in the future.~~ (I failed. 😥)

 Besides coding, my favorite thing in life is listening to music, especially r&b.
-David Tao and Dean Ting are my favorite singers.
+Khalil Fong and Dean Ting are my favorite singers.

 ### Projects

 I'm currently working on [nutsdb](https://github.com/nutsdb/nutsdb) as a maintainer.
 In the future, I will optimize nutsdb one step further, and add some paper practice to nutsdb.

-Now I'm really interested in Rust, wanting to participate in some database projects written in Rust.

-Otherwise, I think I will participate more in some distributed or time series database projects, instead of limiting myself to only storage engines.
+I am currently passionate about developing AI Agent systems.
+Perhaps this is a direction for the future.

 ### Contact Me